Trainspotting (novel): Section 2: Relapsing

+Tommy buys a ticket for an Iggy Pop concert but that's on the same day as his girlfriend Lizzie's birthday.

 Renton, Begbie and their girlfriends meet up for a drink before going to a party, but it ends when Begbie throws a glass off a balcony, hitting someone and splitting open their head, setting off a pub brawl.

-Tommy visits Renton's flat (shortly after Renton relapsed) after being dumped by his girlfriend.
+Tommy visits Renton's flat (shortly after Renton relapsed) after being dumped by Lizzie.
 Renton reluctantly gives him heroin, setting off Tommy's decline into addiction, HIV/AIDS, and later, death.

+Davie wakes up in his girlfriend's bedroom after a night of heavy drinking to discover that he accidentally soiled the bed.
+He gets into a tug o'war with her mother of cleaning the sheets, resulting in faecal matter being sprayed all over his girlfriend and her parents during Sunday Breakfast.

 Later, Renton's brother Billy and his friends Lenny, Naz, Peasbo, and Jackie are waiting for their friend Granty to arrive for a game of cards, as he is holding the money pot.
 They later find out that Granty is dead and his girlfriend disappeared with the money, prompting them to beat Jackie, whom they knew to have been sleeping with her.

 Section 3: Kicking Again

 Begbie and Lexo pull a crime, so Begbie decides to lie low in London with Renton.

 Spud kicks heroin, and visits his grandmother, where his mixed-race uncle Dode is staying.
 Dode has had many troubles with racism growing up.
 One day, he and Spud went to a pub and were assaulted by skinheads.
 This abuse led to a fight, which left Dode hospitalised, where Spud visits him.

 Renton kicks heroin and is restless.
 He picks up a girl at a nightclub, Dianne, unaware that she is only fourteen.
 He is later forced to lie to her parents at breakfast the following morning.
 Despite his guilt and discomfort, he sleeps with Dianne again when she appears at his flat.

-Spud, Renton and Sick Boy take ecstasy and stroll to the Meadows where Sick Boy and Renton try to kill a squirrel but stop after Spud becomes upset, remembering Dawn.
+Spud, Renton and Sick Boy take ecstasy and stroll to the Meadows, where Sick Boy and Renton try to kill a squirrel, but stop after Spud becomes upset, remembering Dawn.
 Mark is ashamed and Spud forgives him.